SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: tabuujoke

 **%kick** `<@user> <reason>`
     Info: Admin only.
 Kicks a user from the server.
 Mention the User or use User ID.
+You will be asked for confirmation before the user gets kicked.
 The reason will get logged in Audit logs and also DM'd to the user.
     Example: `%kick @Phxenix what an idiot`

 **%leaderboard**